pirafrank/fpiracom/pages/pages/about.md

 ### Bio

-Hello, my name is Francesco (Frank) Pira, I'm 29yo and live in Catania, Italy, where I part-time study Computer Engineering and work as developer.
-I often describe myself as a curious mind striving for more.

-My interests are programming (especially web development), technology, big data, business and start-ups.
-I like working in team on projects that challenge me and I'm fascinated by finding the *best practice* in doing something.
-I also like advising and motivating on topics I'm skilled.
-Recently I've found out writing is one of my growing passions.
+Hello, I am Francesco Pira, from Catania, Italy.
+I am interested in technology, business, and start-ups.
+I like working in team on projects that challenge me, and I'm fascinated by finding the *best practice* in doing something.
+I often describe myself as a curious mind, striving to learn and achieve more.

 I've studied Mathematics and Physics in High School, taught myself English and how to code.
-I've also worked as a self-employed computer technician and in a small team I founded as web developer.
+Back then, I used to work as a self-employed computer technician before founding a small web development team when I was 18.

-In 2013 I joined EESTEC, a European network of engineering students where members can improve technical and soft skills.
+In 2013 I joined EESTEC, the European network of engineering students.
 The next year I became president of the local committee and coordinator of the International IT team.
-In 2015, with a colleague at university, I started a company, Fileshute.

-I have been involved in the local startup scene as start-upper and as VP of Youth Hub Catania, a no-profit association focused on enabling and supporting young entrepreneurship, matching people's skills and organising startup related events (like [#AppIdee](https://twitter.com/hashtag/AppIdee?src=hash) and Startup Weekends).
+In 2015 I started a company with a university mate, [Fileshute]({{ site.data.about.fileshute.url }}).
+I have been involved in the local startup scene both as start-upper and as VP of Youth Hub Catania, a no-profit association focused on enabling and supporting young entrepreneurship, matching people's skills and organising startup related events (like [#AppIdee](https://twitter.com/hashtag/AppIdee?src=hash) and Startup Weekends).

-Today I work as DevOps Engineer at [Leonardo Company](https://leonardo.com/en), Hybrid Cloud Applications department.
-There are many projects I'm involved in, mainly Java and JavaScript ones running on Kubernetes.

-I usually work in zsh, vim and VSCode, I think GUIs are largely overrated.
-If you're curious about my setup, feel free to check my [dotfiles]({{site.data.social.github.url}}/dotfiles) and [toolbelt]({{site.baseurl}}/my-toolbelt).
+Today I work as {{ site.data.about.job.title }} at [{{site.data.about.company.name}}]({{ site.data.about.company.url }}), in the {{ site.data.about.company.dept }} department.
+I usually work with *terminal_I_like_here* + zsh + VSCode.
+If you're curious about my setup, you can check it in my [dotfiles]({{site.data.social.github.url}}/dotfiles).

 ### Skills